The World Communication Forum Association held its first Davos Online Communication Summit amid Covid-19 global crisis

 Beyond the crisis

 On 10th April 2020, the World Communication Forum Association Davos, led by Maxim Behar, immediate past President of the International Communications Consultancy Organisation (ICCO), moved its Communication Forum online for the first time, in the wake of the Covid-19 crisis and subsequent global lockdown.
 As a member of ICCO (which represents 41 associations bringing together the communication and PR agencies of 66 different countries), ftc communication took part in the Zoom conference.
-As Maxim Behar pointed out ahead of the event, “(…) public communications are changing literally every day and we must keep an eye on those changes constantly”.
+As Maxim Behar pointed out ahead of the event, “(

 The online forum brought 145 PR experts from 41 countries together and focused on one main theme: “Crisis in Societies, Crisis in the Industry”; this topic was discussed around three axes, “How to Support Clients in Difficult Times”, “New Challenges and New Opportunities for PR Business”, and “Online Education: a Breakthrough in Modern Communications”.